Biden’s Homeland Security pick faces questions on 2015 probe

 “We must bring to an immediate end the inhumane and unjust treatment of immigrants,” he said.
 “There is no more powerful and heartbreaking example of that inhumanity than the separation of children from their parents.”

-Supporters say Mayorkas’s experience, which includes serving as federal prosecutor, is an asset not a liability.
+Supporters say Mayorkas’s experience, which includes serving as a federal prosecutor, is an asset not a liability.

 “He is a man of great integrity and principle, with an incomparable work ethic, who understands the complexities of this critical agency and the threats facing our country at this crucial moment,” said Sen. Tom Carper, D-Del., who chaired the Homeland Security Committee when Mayorkas was named deputy DHS chief in 2013.